prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

     - A hook for resolving bidder-specific bid type.

 ---
-Using this class(OpenrtbBidder), you can define should it be only one request (`RequestCreationStrategy.SINGLE_REQUEST`) or request per-impression (`RequestCreationStrategy.REQUEST_PER_IMP`), by passing one of this values to parent constructor as second argument.
+Using this class(OpenrtbBidder), you can define whether the outgoing requests can contain multiple impressions (`RequestCreationStrategy.SINGLE_REQUEST`) or whether each each request should have only one impression (`RequestCreationStrategy.REQUEST_PER_IMP`).
+Pass this value to parent constructor as the second argument.

-Check this class to find how not overridable methods works and uses overridable methods.
+Check the class file to find which methods are overridable.

 ### Create Config Class